MEF-GIT/MEF-LSO-Sonata-SDK/documentation/productApi/order/MEF W123 - LSO Cantata and LSO Sonata Product Order Management API - Developer Guide.md

 ### 6.11.1 Use case 11a: Initiate Charge Associated to Product Order Item

-In this case, the Seller identifies new non-recurring or changes on recurring charges during standard processing of a Product Order Item.
+In this case, the Seller detects additional charges or changes in previously communicated charges linked to the fulfillment of the Product Order Item.
 The model and states have been described earlier.
 The sequence diagram below presents a Charge use case together with a context of the Use Case 1.

 ![Figure 25.
 Use case 11a](media/useCase11aChargeOrderItem.png)